Do you want to easily add schema markup in WordPress?

 Now, if you completed the setup, then the plugin will automatically set up the correct schema markup and apply it across your website.

-However, we’ll walk you through all the schema markup settings manually so that you can change the settings if needed.
+However, we will walk you through all the schema markup settings manually so that you can change the settings if needed.

 Setting Site Wide Schema Markup in WordPress

-First, we’ll start by telling search engines some basic information about your WordPress website.
+First, we will start by telling search engines some basic information about your WordPress website.
 Go to the All in One SEO » Search Appearance page and scroll down to the Knowledge Graph section.

 If your website is about a person (such as a personal blog, resume website, or portfolio website), then you can select the person’s user account from the drop-down list or enter their information manually.

 If you choose an existing WordPress user, then you can edit the selected user’s profile by visiting the Users » Profile page.

 Here you can provide the user’s Twitter and Facebook profile URLs.

 Also, make sure that you have entered the user’s first and last name correctly and have chosen the correct name to be displayed publicly.

-Lastly, you’ll need to set up the user’s profile photo as a Gravatar.
+Lastly, you will need to set up the user’s profile photo as a Gravatar.

 Don’t forget to click on the ‘Update Profile’ button to save your changes.

 Setting Up Default Schema Markup in WordPress

 The next step is to choose the default settings to use for generating schema markup for all your WordPress posts and pages.

 This will ensure there is schema markup correctly set up for all your WordPress posts, pages, products, or any other content types.